 Salt and pepper

-Another dish that can piggyback on the long roast of the pork shoulder.
-Clean and prep the brussels sprouts, placing halves in a large bowl.
+Directions: Another dish that can piggyback on the long roast of the pork shoulder.
+Clean and prep the Brussels sprouts, placing halves in a large bowl.
 (Using the same one you used for squash is fine.)
 Drizzle with olive oil and season with salt and pepper.

 Arrange on a baking sheet cut-side down (again, save yourself some dishes and use the same one!) and roast in oven for 30 minutes.
 Remove from oven and set aside.